european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 #### Remove Bootnodes

-Because you want your own fork of evan.network your node is not able to sync to the original evan.network bootnodes anymore.
+Because you want your own fork of European Public Network your node is not able to sync to the original European Public Network bootnodes anymore.
 You can remove them in the array of `nodes` and you can also add your own nodes (when available) to the array in the spec

 #### Adding new authorities